ekremarmagankarakas/SecureGit-Hook/README.md

 1. The commit will be blocked
 2. You'll see a list of files and line numbers containing potential secrets
-3. You'll be given the option to:
-   - Cancel the commit (recommended)
-   - Override the check by typing 'OVERRIDE' (use with caution)
+3. If there are any secrets found, the commit will be aborted

 Example output:
 ```